m0rphism/bsti/examples/README.md

+# Examples

 This directory contains example programs in our language.

+## Structure

 The examples are located in two subdirectories:

 1. In `positive/` are examples of well-typed programs.

 2. In `negative/` are examples of ill-typed programs.

+The files in these subdirectories are named as followed:

+- Files starting with `paper-` are examples taken verbatim from the paper.

+- Files starting with `math-server-` show how to incrementally build a math-server.

+- Files starting with `other` are extra examples.

+## Running Examples

 The examples can be run either manually, e.g.